75-105 lbs. (male);

-The biggest danger to a prey-driven dog is a car; these dogs are so focused on their prey that they’re unaware of the dangers around them.
-Make sure your backyard fence is high enough so that your Borzoi can’t just clear it in a single bound.
+The biggest danger to a prey-driven dog is a car.
+These dogs are so focused on their prey that they’re unaware of the dangers around them.
+Make sure your backyard fence is high enough.

 MEDIUM: Grooming a Borzoi is easy when you do it regularly.
-Brush your Borzoi daily; use a dry shampoo as needed.
+Brush your Borzoi daily and use a dry shampoo as needed.

-Provide baths as necessary, but you might find bathing them difficult because of the breed’s large size.
+Provide baths when your Borzoi needs them, but you might find bathing these dogs difficult because of the breed’s large size.
 Shedding is seasonal.

-Trim the hair between the toes, and the nails, ears and teeth require regular maintenance as well.
+Trim the hair between the toes.
+The nails, ears and teeth require regular maintenance as well.